 After the Brickworks, Leah took Alannah to another favorite spot, Trinity Bellwoods Park, where her closest friends gathered for a surprise engagement party to finish off the celebrations that day.

-We were engaged for 8 months before we tied the knot.
+We were engaged for eight months before we tied the knot.

-We had been to the Gladstone quite a few times and knew it would be a great spot to get married.
-We loved the look of the hotel.
-It has so much character and the exposed brick/stringed lights sealed the deal.
-We actually went on our first official date to the Gladstone as well so now it will become an anniversary tradition.
+We had been to the Gladstone quite a few times and knew it would be a great spot to get married and loved the look of the hotel.
+It has so much character, and the exposed brick/stringed lights sealed the deal.
+Actually we went on our first official date to the Gladstone as well, so now it will become an anniversary tradition.
 We love the atmosphere there and the fact that it is very gay-friendly!

 The day itself seems like a bit of a blur now.

 We had our parties gather for a late lunch and started to get ready.
-Over half of our wedding parties were made up of men, so it made the prep very quick!
+Over half of our wedding parties were made up of men, making the prep very quick!

-We chose to do our first look on the rooftop patio of our suite overlooking Toronto followed by the rest of our formal wedding pictures.
+We chose to do our first look on our suite’s rooftop patio overlooking Toronto, followed by the rest of our formal wedding pictures.

-We did not have any religious traditions to include, but Alannah did use her sister’s bouquet from her wedding and surprised her with it before walking down the aisle [the bouquet was made of paper flowers which is why it lasted so long].
+We did not have any religious traditions to include, but Alannah used her sister’s bouquet from her wedding and surprised her with it before walking down the aisle [the bouquet was made of paper flowers is why it lasted so long].